kohirens/aws-tf-route53-record/README.md

 ## Resources

-The following resources will be made.
+The following Route 53 resources can be made:

-* Route 53 record - Can be of type A or NS.
+* A record
+* NS record
+* Hosted zone